 So, how can you protect your pets when you travel together?
-First, it’s important to understand how the disease is transmitted and where your dog is most likely to become infected.
+First, you need to understand how the disease is transmitted and where dogs are most commonly infected.

-Like human flu, canine influenza is spread through droplets containing respiratory secretions when dogs cough, sneeze, and bark.
-Licking, sniffing, and sharing objects like food and water bowls, toys, leashes, or collars also allow the virus to pass from dog to dog.
+Like human flu, canine influenza spreads when dogs cough, sneeze, and bark.
+Licking, sniffing, and sharing objects like food and water bowls allow the virus to pass from dog to dog.
 Even petting an infected dog and then touching your own dog before washing your hands can make your dog sick.

 The virus is hardy and can survive on surfaces for up to 48 hours, on clothing for 24 hours, and on hands for 12 hours.
 And, unlike human flu, dog flu is not seasonal.
-On top of all that, dogs are most contagious during the virus’ incubation period – before they start showing symptoms of the infection – and only 80% of infected dogs show symptoms at all, though they can still spread the virus.
+On top of all that, dogs are most contagious during the virus’ incubation period – before they start showing symptoms.
+And only 80% of infected dogs show symptoms at all, though they can still spread the virus.

-The good news is, despite its frequent appearance the news, canine influenza is not widespread.
-“Outbreaks” usually involve a tiny percentage of the overall dog population in an area, and with few simple adjustments you can seriously reduce your dog’s chances of being infected.
+The good news is, despite its frequent appearance the news, dog flu is not widespread.
+“Outbreaks” usually involve a tiny percentage of the overall dog population in an area.
+And, with few simple adjustments to your travel plans, you can seriously reduce your dog’s chances of being infected.

-Dogs are most likely to catch the flu in places where pets congregate, so you can protect your dog by avoiding dog parks and beaches, day care locations, kennels and boarding facilities, and groomers.
-Also, your dog can contract the virus by drinking from public water dishes if it’s been used by a dog with the virus, or being touched by anyone who’s had contact with an infected dog.
-Carrying a clean collapsible bowl and water bottle and asking strangers not to pet your dog can help prevent transmission.
+Dogs are most likely to catch the flu in places where pets congregate.
+So you can protect your dog by avoiding dog parks and beaches, day care locations, kennels and boarding facilities, and groomers.
+The virus can also be contracted from public water dishes if they’ve been used by a dog with the virus.
+Carrying a clean collapsible bowl and water bottle for your dog removes that possibility.
+And being touched by anyone who’s had contact with an infected dog can give your dog pet flu.
+So simply ask strangers not to pet your pup.

-Before you and your furry travel buddy take off on your next road trip, talk to your veterinarian about the areas you’ll be visiting and how prevalent canine influenza is there.
-Discuss any plans you have to use a boarding or day care facility for your pet, whether you commonly visit dog parks and beaches, and any health issues that may affect your dog’s natural immune response to the virus.
+Before your next road trip, talk to your veterinarian about the prevalence of dog flu where you’ll be traveling.
+Discuss any plans to use a boarding or day care facility for your pet and whether you’ll be visiting dog parks and beaches.
+Also consider any health issues that could affect your dog’s natural immune response to the virus.

-There is a vaccine for canine influenza that may reduce the severity and duration of the illness if your dog does contract the virus, but it requires two shots administered two to four weeks apart, followed by annual boosters.
+There is a vaccine for dog flu that may reduce the severity and duration of the illness.
+But you’ll have to plan ahead!
+It requires two shots administered two to four weeks apart, followed by annual boosters.
 And vaccinations come with their own risks and side effects, so be sure to weigh all the pros and cons.

-Additional information about canine influenza can be found at:
+Additional information about canine influenza is available here:

 Disclosure: I am not a veterinarian.
-Canine influenza is a condition I’m learning about to protect my dogs as we travel, and I hope you can benefit from this information as well.
+Dog flu is a condition I’m learning about to protect my dogs as we travel.
+I hope you can benefit from this information as well.
 If you suspect your pet has canine influenza, please seek veterinary care immediately.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.